Dominica Travel Guide: Explore the Nature Island of the Caribbean [in 2023]

 Read More: 20 Best Things To Do in Dominica

-Don’t be content sticking to resort food and international favorites on your visit to Dominica – you won’t want to miss favorite local dishes and the culinary experiences unique to this Caribbean island.
+Don’t be content sticking to resort food and international favorites on your visit to Dominica – you won’t want to miss the local dishes unique to this Caribbean island.
 Local favorites heavily feature tropical fruits and vegetables, seafood, rice, coconut milk, and lots of great flavor.

 You can also take a cooking class or a food tour to get an even better appreciation for Dominica’s Caribbean cuisine.
 Daria and Michael offer one of the most well-respected cooking classes in Dominica for travelers – make sure to book ahead for this true local experience!